solidjs/solid-start/docs/core-concepts/api-routes.md

 ## Exposing a GraphQL API

 SolidStart makes it easy to implement a GraphQL API.
-You can use the `graphql` function from `solid-start/api` to create a GraphQL API route.
 The `graphql` function takes a GraphQL schema and returns a function that can be used as an API route handler.
+TODO: Implementation

 ```tsx twoslash filename="routes/api/graphql.ts"
 import { APIEvent } from "solid-start/api";